 Superior retained Johnson Rice based on its experience and expertise.
 Johnson Rice is an internationally recognized investment banking and advisory firm.
 As part of its investment banking business, Johnson Rice is regularly engaged in the valuation of businesses and their securities in connection with mergers and acquisitions, negotiated underwritings, secondary distributions of listed and unlisted securities, private placements and valuations for estate, corporate and other purposes.
 Neither Johnson Rice nor its principals has a material ownership interest in Superior or Cardinal.
 In the past, Johnson Rice has provided financial advisory and financing services to Superior and its affiliates and has received customary fees in connection with these services.
-No limitations were placed by the Superior Board or management regarding the procedures or investigations undertaken by Johnson Rice in connection with arriving at its opinion.
-Superior and its management cooperated fully with Johnson Rice in connection therewith.
+No limitations were placed by the Superior Board or management regarding the procedures or investigations undertaken by Johnson Rice in connection with Johnson Rice in connection therewith.